vpymerel/GND/README.md

 ## GC_CU (GC and Codon Usage)

-- Script.R, this script was used to calcultate: GC, GC3, ENC', MCB, and SCUO from alignments
+- Script.R, this script was used to calcultate: GC, GC3, ENC', MCB, and SCUO from alignments.

 ## ancov